DevExpress-Examples/devextreme-datagrid-with-webapi/README.md

 3. Build and run the solution.

-When the application is running, you can view/filter/sort/group orders, view order details, add/modify/delete orders or order detail items.
+When the application is running, you can view/filter/sort/group orders, view order details, and add/modify/delete orders or order detail items.

 ## Documentation